HERA-Team/hera_opm/docs/config_files.md

 attempting to execute *any* `FIRSTCAL` steps.
 This ensures that all prerequisites have been met in terms of expected output files being produced.

+### n_time_neighbors

+When running a workflow, it is sometimes desirable to operate on several files contiguous in time as a single chunk.
+There are several options that control how a full list of files is partitioned into a series of time-contiguous chunks that are all operated on together as a single job in the workflow, referred to as "time neighbors".
+When evaluating the workflow to determine which obsids to operate on, the code defines a notion of "primary obsids".
+For each primary obsid, a task script is run.
+Each obsid could be a primary obsid.
+However, it is also possible to partition the list such that, e.g., every tenth file is a primary obsid, and the others do not have corresponding task scripts generated for them.
+The specific keywords that may be specified are:

+* `n_time_neighbors`: the number of files that are considered "time neighbors" for a given primiary obsid.
+Must be a non-negative integer.
+Default is 0 (i.e., no time neighbors will be used unless specified).
+* `time_centered`: whether to treat a chunk of files such that the primary obsid is in the center, with `n_time_neighbors` on either side for a total length of 2 * `n_time_neighbors` + 1 (True), or as the start of a chunk of files with total length of `n_time_neighbors` + 1 (False).
+Default is True.
+* `stride_length`: the number of obsids to stride by when generating the list of primary obsids.
+For example, if `stride_length = 11`, and `n_time_neighbors = 10`, and `time_centered` is `False`, the list will be partitioned into chunks 11 files long with no overlap.
+Default is 1 (i.e., every obsid will be treated as a primary obsid with the exception of those files within `n_time_neighbors` of the edge).
+* `collect_stragglers`: determine how to handle lists that are not evenly divided by `stride_length`.
+If True, any files that would not evenly be added to a full group are instead added to the second-to-last group to make an "extra large" group, ensuring that all files are accounted for when processing.
+If False, these obsids will not be included in the list.
+Default is False.

+### time_prereqs

+Pre-requisite steps can also have a "time" component, where a previous step in the workflow must complete for a given file and all of its time neighbors.
+The chunking keywords listed above are used to determine which files are primary obsids for a given file, and hence which steps must be completed before launching a particular task script.

 ### mem

 The required memory for each task, in MB.
 This is for scheduling purposes to